ahlashkari/PDFMalLyzer/README.md

 # PDFMalLyzer
 This program extracts 30 different features from a set of pdf files specified by the user and wrires them on a csv file.
 The resulting csv file can be further studied for variety of purposes, most importantly detecting for detecting malicious pdf files.

-## Acknowledgement

-This project has been made possible through the Lockheed Martin Cybersecurity Research Fund (LMCRF) – from September 2020 to December 2021.

 ## Modules

 pdf_feature_extractor.py is the main module which is extracts a set of general and structural features.
 It utilizes the fitz library and the pdfid open source python tool.